Angus Fire - Bentham

 Angus Fire, a long-standing manufacturer of fire protection products in Bentham, is currently working to address the legacy of Per- and Polyfluoroalkyl Substances (PFAS) contamination at its site.
 While the company no longer manufactures PFAS-containing firefighting foams, historical operations have led to significant levels of these "forever chemicals" accumulating on the property.

 The Environment Agency is the key regulatory body overseeing this process.
 We are currently conducting a detailed and thorough assessment of Angus Fire's permit variation application.
-Our primary goal is to ensure that the proposed treatment methods, which include a Surface Active Foam Fractionation (SAFF) system and potentially Powdered Activated Carbon (PAC), effectively reduce PFAS levels to meet strict environmental standards.
-The permit variation application will be only be approved if we are satisfied that the plans adequately protect people and the environment.
+Our primary goal is to ensure that the proposed treatment methods, which include a Surface Active Foam Fractionation (SAFF) system and Powdered Activated Carbon (PAC), effectively reduce PFAS levels to meet strict environmental standards.
+We will only approve the permit variation application if we are satisfied that the plans adequately protect people and the environment.

 Ongoing Oversight and Enforcement

-Beyond the current permit variation, the Environment Agency continues to regulate Angus Fire's operations closely.
+Beyond the current permit variation application, the Environment Agency continues to regulate Angus Fire's operations closely.
 This includes investigating the full extent of any potential contamination, ensuring compliance with existing permit conditions, and considering potential enforcement actions if any breaches are identified.

 The EA is also collaborating with North Yorkshire Council and other partners including the UK Health and Security Agency to ensure a comprehensive approach to managing the risks associated with PFAS contamination from the site.